jclo/es6pakket/_dist/README.md

 Your `package.json` file contains three scripts to test your UMD library:

   * `npm run test`,
-  * `npm run check-coverage`,
+  * `npm run check:coverage`,
-  * `npm run display-coverage`.
+  * `npm run display:coverage`.

 `npm run test` executes the tests and computes the test coverage.

-`npm run check-coverage` checks if the test coverage matches the requirements.
+`npm run check:coverage` checks if the test coverage matches the requirements.
 Here 100%.

-`npm run display-coverage` opens your browser and reports the test coverage.
+`npm run display:coverage` opens your browser and reports the test coverage.

 ## How to create a distribution version

 Your `package.json` file contains a script to build a distribution library:

-  * `npm run makedist`
+  * `npm run build:prod`

-The script `makedist` adds a license header to the library and creates a minified version.
+The script `build:prod` adds a license header to the library and creates a minified version.

 ## How to use it